How to Report Financial Identity Theft to the FTC

 The FTC Needs to Know About Identity Theft

-Reporting identity theft is a critical step toward fixing things when you've been a victim.
-The first step should always be calling your bank to get your account secured.
-After that, you should put a fraud alert on your credit report to stop things from going further.
+Reporting identity theft is a critical step toward protecting yourself and your finances when you've been a victim.
+The first step should always be calling your bank to get your accounts secured.
+Next, it's a good idea to put a fraud alert on your credit report to help stem the tide of potential attempts to access current accounts or create new ones in your name.
 Then you can tackle the mess of cleanup.

 First Steps for Recovery